hsklein/Simprovise/readme.rst

 provided by `greenlet. <https://pypi.org/project/greenlet/>`_ Greenlets are similar to the generator-based coroutines that are available from the standard CPython distribution, while providing some additional flexability.
-In particular, use of the ``yield`` keyword is not required;
+In particular, use of the ``yield`` keyword is not required, and ``greenlet`` switching can occur in nested method calls.
-nested methods/functions can be used as well.
 In the case of Simprovise, this allows blocking and process-switching to occur "under the covers" during a method call like ``acquire(resource)``;
 a model developer using Simprovise should have no need to see, use or even understand the ``greenlet`` API.